hannahlsbailey/hannahlsbailey.github.io/pages/vPublic Talks.md

 ## Selected Public Lectures and Invited Talks

+(2023) China - Outlook and How the World Responds.
+Chatham House Chairman’s Circle Residential.
+Oxford (invited discussant).

 (2022) Workshop on Truth and Technology.
 Harvard Kennedy School.
 Boston, MA.

 (2022) International Law and the New Cold War.
 Case Western Reserve University School of Law.
 Cleveland, OH.